kamitechie/dogyard_project/README.md

 1. In file dogyard_models.py change db_url variable with your user, password, host and data_name.
 2. Run file dogyard_models.py
 3. Run CRUD_data.py for querying data from your database.

+## 3. Creating HTML and CSS phase

+ 1. Run CRUD_data.py for querying data from your database and creating HTML file index.html.